tiangolo/uwsgi-nginx-flask-docker/README.md

 * Now, when you go to your Docker container URL, for example: <http://192.168.99.100/>, you will see your `index.html` as if you were in <http://192.168.99.100/static/index.html>.

+* You should be able to also go to, for example: <http://192.168.99.100/hello> to see a "Hello World" page served by Flask.

 ## Technical details